Dybondzy/COVID_Data_Analysis/README.md

 ## First Segment:
 Sketch It Out:
-A. Decide on your overall project,
+I. Decide on your overall project,
-B. Select your question, and
+II.
+Select your question, and
-C. Build a simple model.
+III.
+Build a simple model.
-D. You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.
+IV.
+You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.

 Our Group 4 has 6 members:
 We had our first meeting in a breakout room, in class (on zoom.)

-A:
+I. Decide on your overall project:
 We bainstormed on several topics.
 2 of the group members suggested an already discussed topic of crytocurrency, which we were leaning on.
 After Nick, the course instructor asked us some questions, we decided to think up other topics.
 Now, I have been curious about the effect of the COVID 19 Pandemic and lessons learned, so I suggested this topic.
 After some deliberation, everyone had curious questions on the topic, and agreed that we make our topic: Coronavirus Pandemic Playbook.